resistancefeed/bilious-octo-weasel/README.md

 NCP_Security: Network-Centric Programming assignment to identify and patch system security vulnerabilities

-RAID4: Opearating Systems Design project to create a dynamically loadable kernal module to act as a driver for a virtual RAID4 Ramdisk
+RAID4: Operating Systems Design project to create a dynamically loadable kernal module to act as a driver for a virtual RAID4 Ramdisk

 Econ_OperationTwist: Analyze and explain the affects of Federal Reserve policy for my Intermediate Economics Class